 For those who are not so brave, Heavenly Mountain Resort also offers a sky-high zip line.
 During the short ride, you’ll be able to take in all the vistas of Lake Tahoe and the snowy mountains.

 There are also terrain parks where you’re free to choose your own freestyle.
-There are various options from expert to absolute beginners.
+There are various options, from expert to absolute beginner.
 Where better than Heavenly Mountain Resort for your first ski experience?

 Royal Gorge Cross Country Ski Resort

 Even though Lake Tahoe is famous for its downhill skiing, there’s also world-class cross-country skiing to enjoy.
 At Royal Gorge Cross Country Ski Resort there are over 120 miles of skiable terrain and trails.

 Divided into six tracks, there are both groomed and natural terrain trails.
 Along the trails, you’ll find warming huts to regain the feeling in your limbs.
 You can also rent skis, and if you want to improve your skills, there are plenty of lessons available.

 Royal Gorge Cross Country Ski Resort is also dog friendly.
 If your dog is cold weather hearty, put some snow booties on and let your dog come along for the ride or ski, as it were!